-Crime outcome (disposal type) - Crime outcomes are assigned to each police-recorded crime.
-These include charged/summonsed, out-of-court orders (both formal and informal), crimes taken into consideration (TIC), where the prosecution is prevented or not in the public interest, where there are any evidential issues, or where the police have stated that their investigation is completed and no suspects have been identified.
-Only a small proportion of police-recorded crimes (approx. 10%) have suspects identified and assigned as charged/summonsed or TIC or who have been given out-of-court disposals (HO, 2023).
-In about 40% of crimes, the outcome is assigned as investigation complete - no suspect identified (HO, 2023).
+Crime Outcome (Disposal Type) - Crime outcomes are assigned to each police recorded crime.
+These include charged/summonsed, out-of-court orders (both formal and informal), crimes taken into consideration (TIC), where the prosecution is prevented on not in the public interest, if there are any evidential issues, or where the police have stated that their investigation is completed, and no suspect have been identified.
+Only a small proportion of police recorded crimes (approx. 10%) have suspects identified and assigned as charged / summonsed, TIC or have been given out-of-court disposals (Home Office, 2023).
+In about 40% of crimes the outcome is assigned as Investigation complete - no suspect identified (Home Office, 2023).